andy489/Introduction_to_Programming_CPP/Tasks.md

 **4.03.** Write a program which asks the user to enter n - the number of numbers he will enter.
 Then the program should ask for n numbers and print the contents of the array in reverse.

-   Example input | Example output
+   Example input | Output
    ------------- | --------------
    4 2 4 6 8 | 8 6 4 2
    5 1 0 1 0 -1 | -1 0 1 0 1

 **4.04.** Write a program which asks the user to enter n - the number of numbers he will enter.
 Then the program should ask for n numbers and print only the even numbers.

-   Example input | Example output
+   Example input | Output
    ------------- | --------------
    4 1 2 3 -4 | 2 -4
    5 1 3 0 7 9  | 0

 **4.05.** Write a program which asks the user to enter n - the number of numbers he will enter.
 Then the program should ask for n numbers and print only the numbers that are smaller than the average of all numbers.

-   Example input | Example output
+   Example input | Output
    ------------- | --------------
    7 1 2 3 4 5 6 7 | 1 2 3
    5 -2 4 -3 6 8  | -2 -3

 **4.06.** Write a program which asks the user to enter n - the number of numbers he will enter.
 Then the program should ask for n numbers and print the maximum and minimum of them.

-   Example input | Example output
+   Example input | Output
    ------------- | --------------
    6 -2 -1 0 1 3 4 | 4 -2
    1 4 | 4 4